sPHENIX-Collaboration/acts-fatras/README.md

 # Fast track simulation extension for the Acts project

-This project provides the code to run a fast track simulation on top of `Acts::Core`.
+This project provides the code to run a fast track simulation on top of `ActsCore`.
 The fast track simulation (Fatras) uses the actor plug-in mechanism of the `Acts::Propagator` and its predictive navigation through the `Acts::TrackingGeometry` to simulate particle trajectories through the tracking detector.